joe-getcouragenow/core-fish/README.md

 Core fish food provides the custom binary tooling needed.

-The core-bs binary manages it for you.
+The core-bs binary manages the fish for you, so use that.

+## Status

+Not Finished.
+Do not use.